Architecture of London: Tudor and vernacular

-Stuart London: Inigo Jones and the rise of Classicism (1603–1666)
+Early Stuart London: Inigo Jones and the rise of Classicism (1603–1666)

+Although late Tudor and in particular Elizabethan architecture utilised elements of classical architecture, these features were rarely applied in a coherent manner and were usually merely used as decorative features.
+However, in the early 17th century the a small number of buildings that could be stylistically classified as Classical appeared for the first time in London.
+This late arrival of the classical style to England was largely a product of the cultural division between northern and southern Europe that resulted from the Reformation.
+However, in the 17th century, upper-class Englishmen started to travel around Europe, particularly Italy, with the intention of absorbing the cultural influence of classical antiquity and the Renaissance, a phenomenon which became known as the Grand Tour.

-The early Stuart period saw the late arrival of the classical style, a century after its appearance in Italy in the late 15th and early 16th centuries.
-The pre-eminent architect was Inigo Jones, appointed Surveyor of the King's Works in 1615.
-Having travelled around Italy and owning a copy of I quattro libri dell'architettura by Andrea Palladio, Jones was one of the first English architects to be influenced by classical architecture, both of classical antiquity and the revival of the style epitomised by Palladio.
-His first completed major work in inner London was Banqueting House, Whitehall (1622), an extension to the mostly medieval Palace of Whitehall, with a Palladian Portland stone facade and a fine painted ceiling by the Flemish painter Rubens.
-As the first truly classical building in London – a then primitive predominantly timber-framed medieval city – it is a significant building in the history of London's Architecture, described by Eric de Mare as:
+One of the first Englishmen to participate in this activity was to become the pre-eminent architect of this milestone in the history of English architecture: Inigo Jones.
+Jones was appointed Surveyor of the King's Works in 1615, and having travelled around Italy and owning a copy of I quattro libri dell'architettura by Andrea Palladio, was one of the first English architects to be influenced primarily by classical architecture, both of classical antiquity and the revival of the style epitomised by Palladio.
+His first completed major work in inner London was Banqueting House, Whitehall (1622), an extension to the mostly medieval Palace of Whitehall, with a Palladian Portland stone façade and a fine painted ceiling by the Flemish painter Peter Paul Rubens.
+As the first truly classical building in London – a then predominantly medieval city in an architectural sense – it is a very significant building in the history of London's Architecture, described by Eric de Mare as:

 "an architectural innovation that must have startled Londoners with its sophisticated Palladian Masonry, for its main façades containing rhythmical rows of tall windows, carved decorations and classical pilasters, all in mathematically, carefully proportioned precision, must have seemed to them like a stage set than a building."